abhirup-m/abhirup-m.github.io/_posts/2022-07-05-creating-ghpages-website.md

 Git is a free version control system.
 It is used, at the very minimum, to track changes in software, allowing the possibility of rolling back changes, creating branches for working on multiple features simultaneously, and even removing specific changes among many others.
 We will need to know of a very small subset of the features of git for our purposes.
 A very basic workflow using git involves the following: (i) making some changes in a project, (ii) telling git to track the files, and hence note the changes made in the files, (iii) asking git to cement these changes by marking this state of the repository as a checkpoint, and (iv) uploading the changes to some cloud/online repository.
 The second step is referred to as **adding** the files.
 This is done using the command `git add <file>`.
 The simplest way is to just add all the files in the project.
 That is done through `git add .`.
 The third step is referred to as **committing** the changes, and each checkpoint is referred to as a **commit**.
 Each commit is (preferably) accompanied by a **commit message**.
 Commits are made using the command `git commit -m <commit message>`.
 The fourth step is referred to as **pushing** the commit, and is as simple as `git push`.

 There are some other actions that we might find useful.
 Creating a local copy of an online repository (say, from GitHub) is referred to as **cloning** the repository: `git clone <repository url>`.
 Fetching the latest version of a cloned repository from the online source is referred to as **pulling**: `git pull`.
 We will also often end up in the following scenario: after committing some changes, we realise that we have forgotten to add some small edit to the commit.
 This is rectified by making all the changes to the project, adding all the files, and then `ammending` the previous commit while keeping the commit message unchanged: `git commit --ammend --no-edit`.
 The option `--ammend` means we are rectifying the previous commit, while the option `--no-edit` means we are keeping the previous commit message unchanged.
 Note that you need to add the files before running the new commit command.
+If you had also pushed the previous incomplete commit, you need to add a `-f` flag when you now push the new amended commit.

 ### Summary of git commands
 This is a summary of the git commands that are relevant to us.
 Each command is a concrete example.